selbekk/calidation/README.md

     errors: object, // object with the same keys as `fields`, but with error messages
     fields: object, // object with the form field values, to make controlled components
     setField: func, // callback accepting a diff object, updating fields like setState
+    submit: func, // call this to programmatically trigger a submitted state
     submitted: bool, // flag showing whether the form has been submitted once or not
-    submit: func, // call this to programmatically trigger a submitted state }
+    resetAll: func, // call this to programmatically trigger a full state reset }
 ```